lhespress/zigpy-espzb/README.md

 Note!
 Zigbee NCP support for [ESP32](https://en.wikipedia.org/wiki/ESP32) is still in very early development in Espressif Zigbee SDK (based on [DSR ZBOSS stack as part of "ZBOSS Open Initiative", a.k.a.
 ZOI](https://dsr-zoi.com/)).
 It is currently compatible with ESP32-C6 and ESP32-H2, both containing 802.15.4 radio, and are officially recognized as Zigbee-Compliant platforms by the CSA (Connectivity Standards Alliance, formerly the Zigbee Alliance), of which [Espressif](https://www.espressif.com) is a board and promoter member.

 Development is initially focused on Zigbee Coordinator functionality using "ESP Thread Border Router SDK" development kit hardware.
-That implementation provides an all-in-one embedded Zigbee (or Thread) to Wi-Fi Serial-over-IP proxy solution, with the board designed using two-SoC set-up consisting of an ESP32-H2 SoC for Zigbee (or Thread) in combination with an ESP32-S3 SoC (with internal UART communication) for Wi-Fi/Ethernet bridging.
+That implementation provides an all-in-one embedded Zigbee (or Thread) to Wi-Fi Serial-over-IP proxy solution, with the board designed using two-SoC set-up consisting of an ESP32-H2 SoC for Zigbee (or Thread) in combination with an ESP32-S3 SoC (with internal UART/SPI communication) for Wi-Fi/Ethernet bridging.

 Alternative to the ESP32-H2 (which only supports 802.15.4), the ESP32-C6 SoC/module development board was launched more recently and features built-in WiFi 6, BLE 5.0, and 802.15.4, including Zigbee (or Thread), all on the same chip.
 It could thus be used as a single-chip Zigbee Coordinator Serial-over-IP proxy solution over Wi-Fi, or over Ethernet physical layer if combined with a PHY Ethernet implementation on a board for RJ45 wired connection.